Guidance

 Introduction

-1. Ofsted inspects in the interests of children and learners.
-When an inspection or visit is scheduled, it should take place unless there are exceptional circumstances.
-We acknowledge, however, that there will be times where an inspection/visit cannot go ahead or needs to be paused; when it is incomplete and/or when we need to gather additional evidence.
-This policy sets out how and when those decisions are made and provides information on the decision-making and oversight of such decisions within Ofsted.
+1. Ofsted inspects in the interests of children, young people and learners.
+When we have scheduled an inspection or visit, it should take place unless there are exceptional circumstances.
+However, there will be times when an inspection/visit cannot go ahead or needs to be paused, when it is incomplete and/or when we need to gather additional evidence.
+This policy sets out how and when we make those decisions.

 2. Deferring an inspection refers to an inspection or visit being rescheduled because it cannot go ahead on the planned dates.
 This usually happens during the notification process, and in most cases will be before inspectors arrive on site, or at the first opportunity after inspectors arrive where providers have no notice of the inspection.